Moderna vaccine becomes second authorized for emergency use in US

 WASHINGTON (NewsNation Now) — The U.S. Food and Drug Administration has approved the second COVID-19 vaccine for emergency use in the United States.

-The FDA issued an Emergency Use Authorization for the coronavirus vaccine produced by Moderna.
+The FDA issued an Emergency Use Authorization for the coronavirus vaccine produced by Moderna for ages 18 years of age or older.

 The U.S. drugmaker applied for authorization in November with the company citing a 94.1% efficacy rate.
 A FDA advisory committee endorsed the vaccine Thursday.
 The first Americans are expected to get their shots Monday.